 2016 New Hampshire Motor Speedway AMA Supermoto Results

-“It’s a relief,” Stump said simply.
+The AMA Supermoto National Championship Series has been led by Gage McAllister for the past few seasons.
+And that was to be expected; he’s a veteran of the sport.
+But race one at New Hampshire Motor Speedway (Loudon) saw a new face leading the crowd – McAllister’s RSR KTM teammate, Eric Stump.
+But after a sobering race one loss, McAllister struck back in race two, securing a victory.“It’s a relief,” Stump said simply.
 “I’m glad to finally have a win under my belt.
 Couldn’t thank my team enough, they put me on a really nice ride.
 It’s good to know I can run out front of the pack.
 I look forward to giving Gage [McAllister] some competition this year, but as we all knows he’s an alien on a Supermoto bike.
 That’s who I’ll be chasing again.”